The built-in Diskpart utility is a useful tool for correcting logical errors and restoring hard drives, flash drives, and other storage devices.

 Important: Deleting some partitions on a disk may affect its operation, so we recommend that you not resort to deleting protected partitions.

-How do I recover lost files?
+How to recover lost files?